wp-plugins/debug-queries/readme.txt

 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
 But if you enjoy this plugin, you can thank me and leave a [small donation](http://bueltge.de/wunschliste/ "Wishliste and Donate") for the time I've spent writing and supporting this plugin.
 And I really don't want to know how many hours of my life this plugin has already eaten ;)

 == Changelog ==
+= v1.0.2 (01/04/2014) =
+* Fix for php function `ereg_replace`. there is deprecated
+* Distinctive note to the new plugin Debug Objects, there have much more possibilities and more maintenance

 = v1.0.1 (03/23/2011) =
 * fixes for changed functions of WP 3.1
 * changes on markup for better use on frontend